-Runoff from developed and undeveloped areas on farm were simulated with climate variability and irrigation as inputs to a soil moisture accounting component model of the same crop water model used to determine irrigation application rates.
-This was described in section 5.4.2.
+Runoff from developed and undeveloped areas on irrigation properties were simulated with climate variability and irrigation as inputs to a soil moisture accounting component model of the same crop water model used to determine irrigation application rates.
+This component model was described in Section 5.4.2.